 As the demand for HaaS rebounded, Rozeboom says he’s noticed that the solutions are heavier on soft costs.
 “The proportion of solutions is less hardware and more software, services, and labor,” he says.
 “It used to be about 75 percent hardware and 25 percent software and soft costs.
 Now it’s 50-50.”

 However, the basic premise of solutions remains the same.
-The client pays a monthly fee to use POS terminals and peripherals, mobile computers, scanners, or other IT hardware.
+The client pays a monthly fee to use POS terminals, peripherals, mobile computers, scanners, or other IT hardware.
 At the end of the contract, usually around 36 months, the client can continue using the service or upgrade and enter into a new contract.
-The HaaS provider takes care of all maintenance, repairs, and service, so the end user avoids any unexpected costs related to IT hardware.
+The HaaS provider takes care of all maintenance, repairs, and service so the end user avoids any unexpected costs related to IT hardware.

 The Right Way to Manage a Hardware as a Service Business

-A hurdle that value-added resellers (VARs) and managed services providers (MSPs) need to cross is determining how to fund Hardware as a Service.
+A hurdle that value-added resellers (VARs) and managed services providers (MSPs) must cross is determining how to fund Hardware as a Service.
 IT solutions providers who attempt to self-fund their HaaS offerings may take on more risk than they can bear with cash flow, collection issues, and risk.

 A more practical option for most solutions providers is to partner with a third-party financial company.
 This partner will take the risk, working with you in different ways.
 For example, they can pay you for the deal and bill the end user, allowing you to collect and make payments on the end user’s behalf.
 Or the financial company can bundle POS hardware or other IT devices with software and send your client one monthly bill.